 According to the United Nations Fund for Population Assistance, widespread sexual education is still lacking, and it has contributed to the country’s rising rates of both HIV infection and teen pregnancy.

-Despite uneven access to sexual and reproductive health education, a 2011 study co-authored by professor Jessica Gipson of the University of California, Los Angeles, found that young people knew about misoprostol and how to use it to terminate a pregnancy.
+A 2011 study co-authored by professor Jessica Gipson of the University of California, Los Angeles, found that, despite uneven access to sexual and reproductive health education, young people knew about misoprostol and how to use it to terminate a pregnancy.

 Tijamo says it often takes time for women in the Philippines even to consider abortions, because they are not seen as an option.
 “But when they decide [to get an abortion],” she continues, “what they do is get information online.”